whisperpine/pancake-demo/README.md

 # README

-Project to demo rust macros.
+A project to experiment rust macros.